nikhilmule/EDA_NYC_Yellow_taxi/README.md

 - ### NY 237 is the most common pickup point.
 Because it has an intersection with famous locations and schools.
 - ### NY 236 is the most common dropoff point.
 - ### Where NY 140 has low pickup points and NY 99 has low dropping points compared to all others.

+Please run the file to view the visualizations